toniles/sierpinski-animations/README.md

 ## RareSquare Explanation

-This script elegantly animates the transformation of the Sierpinski triangle into a dynamic fractal thing.
+This script animates the transformation of the Sierpinski triangle into a dynamic fractal thing.
 Drawing upon recursion and rotational geometry, underpinned by principles of dynamical systems, the script showcases a temporal evolution of the fractal form.

 - **Recursive Algorithm**: Utilizes the `plot_sierpinski_fold` function for recursive midpoint computation and vertex-based rotations, incrementally crafting the fractal depth.